-Traditionally horsehair was used to pad boxing gloves, and still is with some premium brands, however these days boxing gloves typically use either a combination of layered foams or IMF (Injection Moulded Foam).
+Traditionally horsehair was used to pad boxing gloves, and still is with some premium brands.
+These days, however, boxing gloves typically use either a combination of layered foams or IMF (Injection Moulded Foam).
 The layered foams allow for different densities in different areas of the glove.
 Most brands have their own unique combination of padding.
 Usually these hold their shape partly because of the leather and partly because of the way the layering is done.
 IMF on the other hand is moulded and set in the shape of the boxing gloves, so hold their shape a lot more naturally.

 Here’s a great video from 1v1 Fight Gear which explains the differences a little more in-depth.